Sora-3e8/romopad-driver/readme.md

 Remapping is split into layers where unique identifier is to be used for each layer.

+### Default configuration path is `~/.config/romopad/layout.xml`
+- On install default `numpad layout` config is copied into your config path

 ### Layer types:
  - `<layer>` - Defines layer to which you can switch using `layer_control`, mandatory attribute `id`, id can be any text or number
  - `<static-layer>` - Only one should be defined, but if it happens more than one is defined, the last one will be used, this bind layer is static from the name,<br/>the keybinds here will work across layers eg. layer switching action should be defined here